yhy258/WaveOpticsTorch/README.md

         self.sensor = elem.Sensor(shot_noise_modes=[], clip=[1e-20, 1e+9], channel_sum=False)
 ```
-    - The elem's components are defined by inherited from nn.Module.
+    - The elem's components are defined by inheriting from nn.Module.
 We can use these optical elements in Pytorch-friendly way.
-    - OpticalSystem class is also inherited by nn.Module.
+    - OpticalSystem class also inherits from nn.Module.

 3. Define the forward function